sudhamadhuripoojari/sudhamadhuripoojari/README.md

 A Fullstack developer from Stockholm, Sweden

 **About Me**
-Originally from India 🇮🇳 and living in Sweden 🇸🇪.
+Originally from India and living in Sweden.

 I am a versatile professional with a background in **Mechanical Engineering** and a passion for technology and web development.
 My journey into the tech industry began with a role as a Technical Writer, where I honed my ability to effectively communicate complex information.